ElcoLuijendijk/GroMPy-couple/readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2616534.svg)](https://doi.org/10.5281/zenodo.2616534)

 GroMPy-couple is a 2D cross-sectional model of coupled density-driven groundwater flow and solute transport.
-The groundwater flow and solute transport euqations are solved by an external finite element model code [esys-escript](https://github.com/LutzGross/esys-escript.github.io).
-The exchange between groundwater and baseflow/evapotranspiration simulated using a seepage algorithm.
+The groundwater flow and solute transport equations are solved by an external finite element model code [esys-escript](https://github.com/LutzGross/esys-escript.github.io).
+The discharge of groundwater to river baseflow, surface runoff or evapotranspiration is simulated using the seepage algorithm (following [Batelaan & De Smedt, 2005](https://doi.org/10.1111/j.1745-6584.2004.tb02626.x)).
 GroMPy-couple includes support for automated runs of series of model experiments using parallel computing.

 This code was used to run a large set of model experiments that simulate coastal groundwater discharge, as documented in this paper: Luijendijk, E., Gleeson, T. & Moosdorf, N. Fresh groundwater discharge insignificant for the world’s oceans but important for coastal ecosystems.
-Nat Commun 11, 1260 (2020). [https://doi.org/10.1038/s41467-020-15064-8](https://doi.org/10.1038/s41467-020-15064-8)
+Nature Communications 11, 1260 (2020). [https://doi.org/10.1038/s41467-020-15064-8](https://doi.org/10.1038/s41467-020-15064-8)

 ![](fig/model_example_fig_small.png)